Kuwait protests challenge ruling family

 “The ceiling on criticism of public officials, including the emir, has risen in recent days.
 Criticism has even addressed the emir personally, which is quite unusual,” said activist Abdali, noting that the constitution declares the emir to be “immune and inviolable”.

-Kuwaiti authorities arrested two opposition politicians on Thursday and interrogated a third after they made comments seen as criticizing the emir; the Al-Sabah family issued a rare statement last week calling for obedience to the emir.
-They have since been freed on bail pending legal action.
+Kuwaiti authorities arrested two opposition politicians on Thursday and interrogated a third after they made comments seen as criticising the emir; the Al-Sabah family issued a rare statement last week calling for obedience to the emir.
+The y have since been freed on bail pending legal action.

 In a strongly worded statement after a meeting on Monday, the government banned public gatherings and gave security forces powers to disperse any demonstration with force.